 The Copyright Tribunal delivered a determination regarding licence fees for media monitoring companies on 15 October 2021.
 See further Directors’ Report under ‘Likely Developments’.

 LearningField ceased operation at the end of 2019.

 Investment income is taken into account in calculations for the deduction from licence fees for anticipated operating costs, effectively reducing the deductions.

 The statutory licence was first introduced in 1980 and has been amended numerous times, including in 2000 to cover digital content and communication, and in 2017 to simplify the legislative framework.

 There are also arrangements for use of music in schools and universities through the music collecting societies, APRA AMCOS and PPCA.

-CAG represents schools on copyright matters to the Education Council.
-CAG is assisted by the National Copyright Unit (NCU), based in the NSW Department of Education.
+CAG (Schools) reports to the Australian Education Senior Officials Committee, the National Catholic Education Commission and Independent Schools Australia.
+CAG is assisted by the National Copyright Unit (NCU), the specialist copyright team responsible for copyright policy and administration for Australian schools and TAFE, based in the NSW Department of Education.

 Since 2006, Victorian TAFEs have been represented by their own self-funded association, Victorian TAFE Association (VTA).

-There are 40 Australian universities registered by TEQSA.
-UA represent 39 – the last one, Torrens University Australia, is individually licensed.
+There are 42 Australian Universities registered by TEQSA.
+UA represent 39 – the remaining three, Torrens University Australia, University of Divinity and Avondale University is individually licensed.

 ‘Blackline masters’ are workbooks sold with a licence to the purchaser to photocopy.
 Survey records do not indicate whether or not the recorded use was covered by the licence.